inkarkat/vim-ModelineCommands/README.md

 ##### 1.01    RELEASEME
 - ENH: Allow to persist the "ask" confirmation result also across Vim sessions.
+- CHG: Install a composite command validator by default so that the user is queried for commands that are not whitelisted.
+With the extended persistence across sessions, the query mechanism may already work well enough for some users, and there's then no need to reconfigure the plugin.
+  Also, a query is a better out-of-the-box behavior than rejecting modelines.

 __You need to update to ingo-library ([vimscript #4433](http://www.vim.org/scripts/script.php?script_id=4433)) version 1.036!__